Opendatal/mietmap/README.md

 Map for Flat Rental Prices
 ==========================
-This is a small scraper for flat rental prices in German cities.
+This is a map based on leaflet to display flat rental prices of German cities.
 This code gets refactored, so any German city can use this rent map.

-The data is based on ads from [Immobilienscout24](http://www.immobilienscout24.de/) and is collected using a custom scraper.
+The data is based on ads from [Immobilienscout24](http://www.immobilienscout24.de/) and is collected using a custom scraper written in python2.
 Scraper and heatmap generator are both part of the repo.

 Usage
 -----